Auricularia nigricans

+The name Auricularia polytricha, when used by authors from the Americas, is a synonym of A. nigricans.
+When used by Asian authors, it likely refers instead to Auricularia cornea.

 Taxonomy

 The species was first described in 1788 as Peziza nigrescens by the Swedish botanist Olof Swartz, based on a collection he made from Jamaica.
 In a later publication he changed the name to Peziza nigricans, which was accepted by the Swedish mycologist Elias Magnus Fries.
 For abstruse nomenclatural reasons, Fries's sanctioned name takes priority over Swartz's original name.
-In his monograph of Auricularia species, American mycologist Bernard Lowy rejected the name as being "doubtful", preferring to call the species Auricularia polytricha.
+In his monograph of Auricularia species, American mycologist Bernard Lowy rejected the name as being "doubtful" due to the habitat description being "ad terra", preferring to call the species Auricularia polytricha.
 Olof Swartz's original collection still exists, however, enabling the identity of his species to be confirmed.
 Molecular research, based on cladistic analysis of DNA sequences, has shown that Auricularia nigricans is distinct.